psychemedia/sin-eater-resources/src/_second_controversy_pt_ii.md

 > But further, there is the unimpeachable evidence of the laws and canons of the Anglo-Saxon Church.
 From the days of Wihired of Kent to those of the Norman Conquest we find, for example, references to "diviners and sooth-sayers," "offering to devils," "lyblac," [*Lyb-maleficium, la e-donum*] "lustrations of pagan rites, worshipping idols or heathen gods, the sun, the moon, the fire, [Of. what Mr. Elton (*Origins of English History*) says of the ceremony of passing the "funeral-ale" cup through the fire], rivers, fountains, the elder tree," "the practice of witchcraft," and "exorcism."
 ```

-Owens is clear that many heathen practices could be found in England just as they could in Wales, if not more so:
+Owen is clear that many heathen practices could be found in England just as they could in Wales, if not more so:

 > I do not think that Mr. Hartland can find evidence of Welsh heathenism, to anything like the same extent, in the pre-Norman annals of the British Church.